-- Student is unable to secure a placement by the third week of classes and placement. - Student has been refused or terminated from three different agencies. - Student violates social work values and/or NASW Code of Ethics. - Student fails to complete SW481 and/or SW488.
+- 1. Student is unable to secure a placement by the third week of classes and placement. - 2.
+Student has been terminated from three different agencies and/or refused placement at a qualified agency.
+Offer by the field coordinator of a placement is counted toward one of three placement attempts by the department, regardless of if the student makes contact with the agency.
+Exceptions for instances of health, safety, and means (ex: distance placement, and student has no transportation). - 3.
+Student violates social work values and/or NASW Code of Ethics. - 4.
+Student fails to complete SW588/SW688 and/or SW688/SW689.

-Termination from a field agency may affect the ability to secure another placement and to complete the BSW degree.
+Termination from a field agency may affect the ability to secure another placement and to complete the MSW degree.